atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 If the evacuation is no longer needed, the instigator should remove itself from the finalizers.
 The evacuation will be then deleted by the evacuation controller.
-In case the evacuator has set `.status.evacuationCancellationPolicy` to `Forbid`, the evacuation process cannot be cancelled, and the evacuation controller will wait to delete the evacuation until the pod has been terminated and removed from etcd.
+In case the evacuator has set `.status.evacuationCancellationPolicy` to `Forbid`, the evacuation process cannot be cancelled, and the evacuation controller will wait to delete the evacuation until the pod is fully terminated.

 #### Evacuation Instigator Finalizer
 To distinguish between instigator and other finalizers, instigators should use finalizers in the